orbs-network/lean-helix-go/spec/lean-helix-readme.md

 # LeanHelix Consensus Algo
 > This document describes LeanHelix consensus library interfaces and APIs.
-> LeanHelix is a PBFT based algorithm providing block finality based committees, that are randomely selected rotating for each block and actively participate in the block consensus.
+> LeanHelix is a PBFT based algorithm, providing block finality based on committees.
+A new ordered committee, and its leader, is randomly selected for each block.
+The committee members actively participate in the block consensus.
 > LeanHelix is based on [Helix consensus algorithm paper](https://orbs.com/helix-consensus-whitepaper/ "Helix consensus algorithm paper").
-LeanHelix does not implements Helix selection fairness properties.
+LeanHelix does not implement Helix selection fairness properties.

 ## Design Notes
-* Consensus is performed in an infinte loop triggered at a given context state.
+* Consensus is performed in an infinte loop triggered at a given context state (a BlockProof which holds all necessary information to start next consensus round).
 A sync scenario flow, e.g. might shift the consensus loop to a different height.
-* This library is dependent on "consumer service" with several context provided functionalities, detailed below (which could alter its behaviour).
+* This library is dependent on "consumer service" with several context (height based) provided functionalities, detailed below (which could alter its behaviour).
 * The proposed design involves another partition into an inner constrained module - "LeanHelixOneHeight" - explicitly devoted to a single round PBFT consensus, further detailed in a seperated file.
   * The "multi-height" library is responsible for looping through the correct term _(height)_, setting the relevant context
   * Including filtering old messages and subsequently relaying future messages at appropriate times.